 Khon Kaen is one such destination situated 445 kilometres (270 miles) northeast of Bangkok in the heart of Isaan territory.
 Although there is an airport here, it may be best to hire a car and travel by road from Bangkok.
 That way you will be able to absorb all the natural beauty of this rural countryside.
 Not huge on tourism, but this bustling town does thrive with a large student population attending one of Thailand's best universities.

-The town is also northeast Thailand's second most important trade and administrative center after Nakhon Phanom.
+The town is also northeast Thailand's second most important trade and administrative centre after Nakhon Phanom.
 American troops stationed here during the Vietnam war maintained an important supply route along the Friendship Highway.
 (Highway 2)

-Wat Nong Wang Muang is a beautiful nine storey temple situated on the banks of the tranquil Bueng Kaen Kakorn lake.
+Wat Nong Wang Muang is a beautiful nine-storey temple situated on the banks of the tranquil Bueng Kaen Kakorn lake.
 Apart from being a place of worship, you will find ancient Buddha carvings, loads of pottery as well as some human remains here.
 A sacred Buddha bone is housed on the top floor from where you have a magnificent view of the lake and the city.

 The annually Silk Fair festivities are staged during the month of November with various demonstrations lasting for a whole week.
 This would be an excellent opportunity to purchase some splendid examples of fine Thai Silk while observing the actual production.

-For year round silk weaving activities, you could travel to the village of Chonnabot which is approximately 50 kilometres (32 miles) southwest of Khon Kaen.
+For year round silk weaving activities, you could travel to the village of Chonnabot which is approximately 50 kilometres (32 miles) south-west of Khon Kaen.
 Best to go by car and travel around the village where you will observe the locals working at their looms from their homes.
 These locals are more than happy to show you around while trying to sell their goods.

 Always remember that Thai is the only language spoken in the village so if you should travel with a Thai friend, so much the better.
 To get to Chonnabot you need to travel south on highway 2 to the village of Ban Phai, then you would turn right in a westerly direction on route 229 for a further short distance until you reach the village of Chonnabot.

-Ubonrat Dam is a splendid place for a bit of recreation which you can find located 50 kilometres (32 miles) north west of Khon Kaen.
+Ubonrat Dam is a splendid place for a bit of recreation which you can find located 50 kilometres (32 miles) north-west of Khon Kaen.
 It is the largest multi-purpose dam in the area stretching some 800 metres long and some 32 meters high.
 The dam comprises of a picturesque lake filled with some 2,550 million cubic metres of water.

-Originally the dam was created to generate electricity for eight neighbouring provinces, but now it also serves as a water reservoir and fishery.
-On the banks of the reservoir you can do some swimming as well as take part in various water sports or perhaps even a boat ride.
+Originally the dam was created to generate electricity for eight neighbouring provinces, but now it also serves as a water reservoir, and fishery.
+On the banks of the reservoir, you can do some swimming as well as take part in various water sports or perhaps even a boat ride.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.